mirhet/clippy-silly-secrets-revealed/README.md

-# Clippy AI Chrome Extension
+# Clippy AI Chrome Extension - Real time suggestions about the site you are visiting

-## Gives awesome suggestions about the site you are visiting
+In memory of Microsoft Office Assistant

 ### Requirements
 - `OpenAI` or `Google Gemini API` API key